 1. Attend all of the orientations/info sessions

-Orientation is a great way to meet new friends, as well as upper-year students that can be of benefit to you throughout the school year.
-Orientation is also a way to familiarize yourself with the campus to lessen your chance of getting lost on the first day of class and get a feel of how school life will be.
+Orientation is a great way to meet new friends and upper-year students who can benefit you throughout the school year.
+Orientation is also a great way to familiarize yourself with the campus—to lessen your chance of getting lost on the first day of class—and get a feel of how school life will be.

 2. Become organized

 3. Join clubs and societies on campus

-Not only does getting involved on campus allow you to meet new friends and build new relationships, it also allows you to discover more about yourself and what your own interests are.
+Not only does getting involved on campus allow you to meet new friends and build new relationships, but it also allows you to discover more about yourself and your interests.

 4. Attend your classes